veenapaul/Property-Analysis_SSRS-for-internal-reporting/README.md

 # Property-Analysis_SSRS
-custom reports from  SQL databases (Software used :SSRS)
+Custom reports from  SQL databases (Software used :SSRS)